- Population: 53.2 million

 Myanmar, located in Southeast Asia, has for decades been ruled by a military regime and pummeled by natural disasters.
 The IRC provides health care, water and sanitation services, and community support to help people rebuild their lives.

 A half-century of military control, extreme poverty and frequent natural disasters has left Myanmar (also known as Burma) in a state of crisis.
 The country hosts some of the most isolated and vulnerable populations in the world.

-Most recently, Myanmar has struggled to recover from the devastation of Cyclone Komen, which displaced 1.7 million people.
+Myanmar has struggled to recover from the devastation of Cyclone Komen, which displaced 1.7 million people in 2015.
 Meanwhile, 100,000 Muslims forced to flee deadly persecution escaped by boat, many of whom tragically drowned at sea.
 Renewed fighting in the northern Shan State has forced an estimated 3,500 people–mostly women and children–from their homes.

 What are the main humanitarian challenges in Myanmar?

 In 2011, Myanmar began the process of political, social and economic reform.
 This led to more freedoms, decreased oppression and increased foreign investment.
 Despite these gains, many people continue to require lifesaving support—especially those living in rural communities.

 Healthcare services are alarmingly under-resourced and religious tensions are still common.
 The United Nations estimates that continued instability has displaced another 375,000 people within Myanmar and pushed thousands more into neighboring Thailand, where more than 140,000 Burmese refugees live in camps along the border.

 Since 2012, clashes between Buddhists and minority Muslims in Rakhine State have forced hundreds of thousands of people from their homes.
 Nearly 100,000 are still living in camps on the outskirts of Sittwe, the state capital.
 The majority are Muslims who call themselves Rohingya.